 There’s a problem in the world of shooters and that problem is the integration of single and multiplayer.
 We, as gamers, have come to expect every single shooter to have some multiplayer elements even when it has been hyped as a primarily single player or story-based game.
 Conversely, in games that are prized entirely for their multiplayer, gamers expect there to be robust single player modes.
-Ever since last generation, where online gaming was really made easy and available on consoles, there has been a serious issue of developers shoehorning in either single or multiplayer modes.
+This makes sense on some level.
+People expect to be able to go here and get information on good broadband deals, and they expect to be able to use this connection in their games.
+Ever since the last generation, where online gaming was really made easy and available on consoles, there has been a serious issue of developers shoehorning in either single or multiplayer modes.
 It takes development time and resources, and often results in a subpar product, which earns no more favours from consumers than if the mode was cut.
 The solution to this problem is simple – developers need to pick a focus and stick with it.
 Gamers are always waiting to consume the latest and greatest experiences developers have to offer and quite often even invest in the best hardware to play games with.
 If you go to the BestGamingChair website and look at mice and other peripherals, you will find “models we like best, and the features you should look for as you shop for your brand new mouse.”

 Multiplayer and shooters has a long and vibrant history, whether it was the incredibly addicting multiplayer of Quake Arena or the couch co-op of Goldeneye on the Nintendo 64.
 I don’t pretend to be able to give a full account of shooter history, but I’ll give a small snippet for context.
 For the most part, shooters, before recently, relied heavily on their single player mode because the online infrastructure simply wasn’t there.
 Or, more importantly, it couldn’t be counted on.
 Thus, games that thrived on LAN parties and online engagements still had major single player modes, creating the tradition that multiplayer shooters would always be equipped with a campaign.